-Timing and Methods Mitigation Measures Responsible Parties

-- A Soil and Groundwater Testing and Profiling Plan (Testing and Profiling Plan) for those materials that will be imported to the project site and disposed of during construction.
+Mitigation Measures Timing and Methods Responsible Parties removal of contaminated soils that pose a vapor intrusion risk and/or the incorporation of project design features that preve vapor intrusion into the proposed new buildings and structure ent es.
+In addition, a soil vapor analysis and an indoor air quality risk assessment shall be conducted after the remedial action is complete to confirm that no residual VOC contamination rema ins or that it is below applicable and relevant state guidelines. • A Soil and Groundwater Testing and Profiling Plan (Testing and Profiling Plan) for those materials that will be imported to the project site and disposed of during construction.
 Testing shall occur for all potential contaminants of concern, including CA Title 22 metals, PAHs, volatile organic compounds, pesticides, PCBs, semi-volatile organic compounds, hydrocarbons, or any other potential contaminants.
-The Testing and Profiling Plan shall document compliance with CA Title 22 for proper identification and segregation of hazardous and solid waste as needed for acceptance at a CA Title 22-compliant offsite disposal facility.
-All excavation activities shall be actively monitored by a Registered Environmental Assessor for the potential presence of contaminated soils and for compliance with the Soil and Groundwater Sediment Testing and Profiling Plan. - A Soil and Groundwater Disposal Plan (Disposal Plan), which shall describe the process for excavation, stockpiling, dewatering, treating, and loading and hauling of soil and groundwater from the site.
-This plan shall be prepared in accordance with the Testing and Profiling Plan (i.e., in accordance with CA Title 22 and DOT Title 40 CFR Part 263, CAC Title 27), and current industry best practices for the prevention of cross contamination, spills, or releases, such as segregation into separate piles for waste profile analysis based on organic vapor, and visual and odor monitoring.

-In the event contaminated soil or groundwater is encountered, it shall be removed and disposed of in accordance with CA Title 22 and DOT Title 40 CFR Part 263, CAC Title 27 and under the oversight of the County of San Diego Department of Environmental Health, which serves as the local regulatory agency responsible for oversight of hazardous materials issues in San Diego County.
-Hazardous waste shall be disposed of at three
+The Testing and Profiling Plan shall document compliance with CA Title 22 for proper identification and segregation of hazardous and solid waste as needed for acceptance at a CA Title 22-compliant offsite dispo- facility.
+All excavation activities shall be actively monitored by Registered Environmental Assessor for the potential presence d sosal a e of Contaminated soils and for compliance with the Soil and Groundwater Sediment Testing and Profiling Plan A Soil and Groundwater Disposal Plan (Disposal Plan), which sl describe the process for excavation, stockpiling, dewatering, treating, and loading and hauling of soil and groundwater from the site.
+This plan shall be prepared in accordance with the Testing and Profiling Plan (i.e., in accordance with CA Title 22 and DOT Title 40 CFR Part 263, CAC Title 27), and current industry best practices for the prevention of cross contaminat spills, or releases, such as segregation into separate piles for waste profile analysis based on organic vapor, and visual and odor monitoring. hall n ion, In the event contaminated soil or groundwater is encountered shall be removed and disposed of in accordance with CA Title and DOT Title 40 CFR Part 263, CAC Title 27 and under the oversight of the County of San Diego Department of Environmental Health, which serves as the local regulatory l, it 22 San Diego County.
+Hazardous waste shall be disposed of at thr ·ee